-CIPFA/LASAAC has again deferred the implementation of IFRS 16 for Local Government until 1st April 2022.
+CIPFA/LASAAC has again deferred the implementation of IFRS 16 for Local Government until 1st April 2024, however local authorities have a choice to adopt this standard before this date.
 The accounting standard requires that where Local Authorities have lease arrangements where they are the lessee, to recognise these on their balance sheet as a right of use asset with corresponding lease liabilities.
-Exemption does exist for leases of small value and of short term duration.
+Exemption does exist for leases of small value and of short-term duration.